ortus-docs/coldbox-docs/introduction/upgrading_to_coldbox_400.md

 The JSON plugin is no longer used in ColdBox in favor of native CFML serialization.
 The old plugin is in ForgeBox and can easily be converted to a model or module for use in ColdBox 4 if you need it.

+## BeanFactory Plugin Dropped

+This plugin has been a thin facade to WireBox ever since ColdBox 3.0 came out.
+We are now removing the plugin and you can inject WireBox directly to get object instances.
+Or better yet, use our injection DSLs to inject the object instance you want directly.

+## Autowire Interceptor Dropped
+This interceptor hasn't actually done anything in a while since WireBox now autowires new objects automatically.
+Remove any references to coldbox.system.interceptors.Autowire from your config.
+There is no need to replace it with anything.

 ## Validator Plugin Dropped

 Removed from core